pnavaro/HOODESolver.jl/README.md

 For support with using HOODESolver.jl, please open an [issue](https://github.com/ymocquar/HOODESolver.jl/issues/new/) describing the problem and steps to reproduce it.

+## How to Contribute

+Here's an outline of the workflow you should use if you want to make contributions to this package.

+1. Fork this repository
+2. Make a new branch on your fork, named after whatever changes you'll be making
+3. Apply your code changes to the branch on your fork
+4. When you're done, submit a PR to `HOODESolver.jl` to merge your fork into master branch.

 This package is licensed under the MIT Expat license.
 See [LICENSE](LICENSE) for more information.